vmeta777/vexocore/_articles/Setting up a Custom Domain.md

 tags: meta exocore computers learning test
 ---

-# Set up a Custom Domain
+# Setting up a Custom Domain

 Custom domains can be added for a better look and more memorable url, but you will need to purchase one.
 If you already have a domain, follow the steps in [Configuring a Domain Purchased Elsewhere](#configuring-a-domain-purchased-elsewhere)